-They won’t be the only players with a chance to win at least one trophy <0x2014> the Tour Championship <0x2014> on Sunday.
+They won’t be the only players with a chance to win at least one trophy – the Tour Championship – on Sunday.
 Rose will be in the final group with Snedeker, and while it’s unlikely he can win the FedEx Cup, the Englishman surely would settle for his second win of the year against a strong field.

 Snedeker and Rose were at 8-under 202.

-Ryan Moore spoiled his round with a bogey on the 17th and still had a 65, putting him alone in third at 6-under 204.
+Ryan Moore spoiled his round with a bogey on No. 17 and had a 65, putting him in third at 6-under 204.

 Jim Furyk, the 36-hole leader, was tied for the lead until he pulled his tee shot into the water on the 17th, hit the next tee shot into the gallery, his fourth shot into a bunker and made triple bogey that sent him tumbling down to a 72.
 He was still in the mix at 205, along with McIlroy and Masters champion Bubba Watson, who had a double bogey on the 16th hole and shot 70.